nauam/nauam.github.com/docs/en/user-guide/creating-jobs.md

 exclusion filters for the same fields.

 ::: tip
 By default, the "Matched Nodes" section will show a maximum of 100 nodes in the search result.
-To customize this maximum value, you should set the property `qwsoftware.gui.matchedNodesMaxCount` on qwcontrol-config.property file
+To customize this maximum value, you should set the property `qwsoftware.gui.matchedNodesMaxCount` on config.property file
 :::

 #### Threadcount